 Leg day is one of my favourite days.
-I love feeling sore afterwards, like I’ve put in some real effort.
-But after a while the soreness can become downright annoying.
+I love feeling sore afterward like I’ve put in some real effort.
+But after a while, the soreness can become downright annoying.

-Depending on what time I work out, I generally notice some soreness around 20 hours afterwards, which peaks around 24-36 hours afterwards.
+Depending on what time I work out, I generally notice some soreness around 20 hours afterward, which peaks around 24-36 hours afterward.